jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (c) the earlier of those periods ended with the day immediately preceding the date on which the new rate of tax comes into force; and
   (d) the later of those periods commenced on the day on which the new rate of tax comes into force.

-### 78B Adjustments to tax payable for persons furnishing returns on payments basis following change in rate of tax
+### 78B Adjustments to tax payable for persons furnishing returns following change in rate of tax
 (1) Where there is a change in the rate of tax imposed by section 8 of this Act,— (a) any payments that are made or received by a registered person on or after the date on which the new rate comes into force, to the extent that—shall be deemed, notwithstanding any other provision of this Act, to be consideration for a supply made or received by that registered person on or after the date on which the new rate of tax comes into force, and the amount of any input tax or output tax in respect of any such supply shall accordingly be determined on the basis of the new rate of tax; but
     (i) any such payment is made or received in respect of any qualifying supply referred to in subsection (2A)(a) of this section by a registered person who, as at that date, is required to account for tax payable on a payments basis; or